dewan-ahmed/gitops-contents/blogs/2021-02-16-openshift-sso-gitops.md

   - gitops
 ---

 This is a demo-heavy blog.
-Readers of this blog will get an idea about why SSO is important, how OpenShift handles authN/authZ and a step-by-step guide on using [Red Hat Single Sign-On(RHSSO)](https://access.redhat.com/products/red-hat-single-sign-on) operator to log in to an [Argo CD](https://argoproj.github.io/argo-cd/) application.
+Readers of this blog will get an idea about why SSO is important, how OpenShift handles authN/authZ and a step-by-step guide on using [Red Hat Single Sign-On(RHSSO)](https://access.redhat.com/products/red-hat-single-sign-on) to log in to an [Argo CD](https://argoproj.github.io/argo-cd/) application.

 ## Why SSO?